Arifin Bey: Activities

 He wrote widely and copiously, although most of his publications are in Japanese.
 He did however in 2002 publish a book of collected essays, Beyond Civilizational Dialogue, in part autobiographical, part reflective on global issues of politics and culture, in part on the role of Islam in society.
 The late Professor Nurcholish Madjid wrote a preface.
 It has many vivid anecdotes.
 One is of the pains of studying Japanese; another is of Hatta being offered pork at New York state luncheon; yet another is of the American Visiting American Professor in 1955 who urged him to write a Ph.D thesis on the side Indonesia should take in the Cold War.
 He replied that the ideologies of Democracy and Communism were not his concern.
 He was more concerned with issues of personal and national identity.
 The Professor replied, ‘The whole American mission is to implant democracy in the four corners of the world.
 Even if you do not want it, we will push it down your throat for your own good’.
 But Arifin, in his father’s foot-steps stood by his convictions.
 He wrote on Dialogue and Consensus.

-Back in Indonesia, he remained active, administering the Kindergarten, lecturing, writing, reading widely, and above all fulfilling with love and care all his responsibilities as head of his large extended family, whether in Jakarta or Padang.
-He was the very model of a Minangkabau Mamak.
-He did not forget his family in Australia, nor they him, and they were represented at his eightieth birthday five years ago.
-He was a person of total dedication: to his Islamic Faith, to his ideals as an educationalist in the widest sense of the word, and to the family that was always a central part of his life.
+Back in Indonesia, he remained active, teaching Kindergarten, lecturing, writing, reading, and fulfilling his responsibilities as head of his large extended family, whether in Jakarta or Padang.